arianaqyp/vae_anomaly_detector/README.md

-# vae_svm
-Variational Autoencoder with 86% recall and 8% precision
+Variational Autoencoder with 88% recall and 7% precision